• Training structure

 Professional integration

-After the Bachelor's degree, the majority of students continue their studies in a Master's degree.
-After a Master's degree, at least half of the students go on to do a thesis, or continue their studies in another program.
-Approximately 10% go directly to work in the year following the Master's degree and 50% after 3 years, mainly in a field related to their training.
+After a bachelor's degree, most students go on to a master's degree.
+After a Master's degree, at least half the students go on to do a thesis, or continue their studies in another field.
+Around 10% go directly into employment within a year of completing their Master's degree, and 50% after 3 years, mainly in a field related to their training.

 Read more